Misha Verbitsky

-Misha Verbitsky (Ми́ша Верби́цкий, born June 20, 1969, in Moscow) is a Russian mathematician.
-He works at the Instituto Nacional de Matemática Pura e Aplicada in Rio de Janeiro.
+Mikhail "Misha" Verbitsky (Ми́ша Верби́цкий, born June 20, 1969, in Moscow) is a Russian mathematician.
 He is primarily known to the general public as a controversial critic, political activist and independent music publisher.

 Scientific activities

-Verbitsky graduated from a Math class at the Moscow State School 57 in 1986, and has been active in mathematics since then.
+Verbitsky graduated from a mathematics class at the Moscow State School 57 in 1986, and has been active in mathematics since then.
 His principal area of interest in mathematics is differential geometry, especially geometry of hyperkähler manifolds and locally conformally Kähler manifolds.
 He proved an analogue of the global Torelli theorem for hyperkähler manifolds and the mirror conjecture in hyperkähler case.
 He also contributed to the theory of Hodge structures.

 His PhD thesis, titled Cohomology of compact Hyperkaehler Manifolds, was defended in 1995 at Harvard University under the supervision of David Kazhdan.
-He has held different positions, most prominently at the Independent University of Moscow (since 1996), the University of Glasgow (2002–2007), and the HSE Faculty of Mathematics (since 2010).
-He currently works at IMPA in Rio de Janeiro.
+He has held different positions, most prominently at the Independent University of Moscow (since 1996), the University of Glasgow (2002–2007), the University of Tokyo (since 2008), the HSE Faculty of Mathematics (since 2010), and the Free University of Brussels (2015–2016).
+Since 2017 he has worked at the Instituto Nacional de Matemática Pura e Aplicada in Rio de Janeiro.

-Lenin

-Verbitsky's webzine :LENIN:, started around 1997, is one of the oldest Russian online projects and has been hugely influential in the shaping of Russian counter-culture.
-It was the first website in Russian to openly discuss topics considered taboo at the time, such as pornography and Right-wing extremism, and to create a milieu for the emerging counter-culture aesthetic.
-The site also contains the largest single collection of rare underground music from the ex-USSR and contemporary Russia.

-Western counter-culture

-While studying mathematics at Harvard University in the early 90s, Verbitsky was heavily influenced by Western counter-culture, especially Thelema and industrial music, and was the first to introduce these concepts to post-Soviet Russia via his webzine.
-At the same time, Verbitsky developed his political views which can be described as a mixture of Social Darwinism, National Bolshevism and Anarchism.
+Public activities

+Apart from mathematical research, Verbitsky was greatly involved in public activities, especially after his graduation from Harvard with a PhD.

+Political Activities

+After graduating from Harvard with a PhD, Verbitsky moved to Russia and became a close associate (though not a member) of Eduard Limonov's National Bolshevik Party.
+His articles were published in a variety of newspapers and magazines, including Russkij Zhurnal, Zavtra and Limonka.
+He defines himself as a communist, anarchist, and Satanist.
+When the National Bolsheviks split in 1998, he joined the Eurasia Party of Alexander Dugin.
+He praised Russian imperialism, National Bolshevism and Eurasianism, and denounced liberalism, consumerism, and the Western world in his blogs.
 He is also a prominent supporter of the anti-copyright movement, and has given lectures on the subject at various locations, including Oxford University.
-His work Anticopyright: The Book is the only Russian publication placing concepts such as open source and copyleft into historical and cultural context.
+In 2002 he wrote Anticopyright: The Book, the only Russian publication placing concepts such as open source and copyleft into historical and cultural context.

-National Bolshevik Party

-After graduating from Harvard with a PhD, Verbitsky moved to Russia and became a close associate (though not a member) of Eduard Limonov's National Bolshevik Party.
-His articles were published in a variety of newspapers and magazines, including Russkij Zhurnal, Zhurnal.Ru, Zavtra and Limonka.
-When the National Bolsheviks split in 1998, he joined the Eurasia Party of Alexandr Dugin.
-Verbitsky has given numerous talks at the Novyi Universitet, Dugin's educational vehicle, and contributed to a variety of his publications such as Elementy and Vtorzhenie.
+In 2004–5 he gradually distanced himself from the Eurasianism movement, and claimed that it has gone from being a counterculture movement to becoming part of the official ideology.
+In 2015, after the arrest of Boris Stomakhin, Verbitsky moved to Belgium, then to Brazil.
+In November 2024, a criminal case for calls for terrorism was opened against Verbitsky, who publicly condemned Russia's invasion of Ukraine and called for strikes on Russian territory.
+In January 2025, Rosfinmonitoring added Verbitsky to the list of terrorists and extremists.

+On June 13, 2026, IMPA posted a note on its official Instagram profile stating that Verbitsky had been arrested at the Zvartnots International Airport in Yerevan, Armenia.
+The note requested Verbitsky's immediate release.